CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A8 Regular backup

-Data backups MUST be made prior to installations and extensive configuration changes, as well as at fixed intervals.
+Data backups MUST be made prior to installation and extensive configuration changes, as well as at fixed intervals.
 These MUST allow you to restore the data stored on the server.
 In virtual environments, SHOULD check if the system backup can be realized by snapshot mechanisms of the virtualization environment.

 #### SYS.1.1.A9 Use of virus protection programs

-Depending on the operating system installed, the service provided and other existing server protection mechanisms, it MUST be checked whether virus protection programs should and can be used.
+Depending on the operating system installed, the service provided and other existing server protection mechanisms MUST be checked as to whether virus protection programs should and can be used.
 Concrete statements as to whether virus protection is necessary can generally be found in the operating system-specific blocks of IT-Grundschutz.
 The corresponding signatures of a virus protection program MUST be updated regularly.
 In addition to real-time and on-demand scans, a solution MUST provide the ability to scan even compressed and encrypted data for malicious programs.

 #### SYS.1.1.A10 logging